Here Are Some More Things That Could Be Helpful For You!

 Low-income families and individuals who are unable to secure affordable health insurance can apply for several assistance programs for help.
 In particular, some programs give coverage to specific groups, such as children, parents and military service members.
 The following healthcare programs help these groups access the medical help they need:

-- The Children’s Health Insurance Program, or CHIP offers covers for children up to a certain age, as well as parents, guardians and eligible pregnant women.
+- The Children’s Health Insurance Program, or CHIP offers coverage for children up to a certain age, as well as parents, guardians and eligible pregnant women.
 The program is organized on the state level based on federal requirements, so exact coverage levels vary.

 - Medicaid is a health care program that can help adults and children alike.
 Although CHIP and Medicaid work together in many states, there are several differences between the programs.
 Mainly, the financial requirements for this program are stricter.
 Some states also choose to expand coverage to include qualified low-income individuals in addition to families.